JacobVanzella/AdventOfCode2021/README.md

 # Advent of Code 2021
 ## Solutions by Jacob Vanzella - Written in C++

 This repository contains my solutions for the 2021 [Advent of Code](https://adventofcode.com/) coding challenge in C++.
+Days are split into two parts, each part has its own .cpp file.
+Parts with a BONUS.cpp are ones I revisited and re-wrote because I thought of a more efficient or beautiful solution after the fact.

 ## Fundamental Concepts